This article will discuss the different types of beetles in Delaware.

 19. Flat-Faced Longhorn Beetle

-The flat-faced longhorn beetle, Graphisurus fasciatus, is one of the different types of beetles in Delaware.
+The flat-faced longhorn beetle, Graphisurus fasciatus, is one of Delaware’s different types of beetles.
 This beetle has a strong horn on its head and can be identified by the three long ridges on its back.

-The flat-faced longhorn beetle is relatively small (1/8 inch long) and dark brown or black in color.
+The flat-faced longhorn beetle is relatively small (1/8 inch long) and dark brown or black.

 Going further, it prefers to live under rocks or logs but can also live under bark or loose soil.
 The females lay their eggs under the soil surface near where they live.